Calliari/k8s-CK/README-cka.md

 References https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/

-Playground for testing and practing, online cluster https://killercoda.com/playgrounds/scenario/cka and https://killer.sh/
+Playground for testing and practing, online cluster https://killercoda.com/playgrounds/scenario/cka , https://killer.sh/ , https://killercoda.com

 ### (This need to be done in all nodes and control node as well)
 #### Letting iptables see bridged traffic